ndphillips/FFTrees/README.md

 description.](man/figures/README-example-heart-verbal-1.png)

 **Figure 2**: An FFT predicting heart disease created from a verbal description.

-As we can see, this particular tree is somewhat biased: It has nearly perfect *sensitivity* (i.e., is good at identifying cases of *Disease*) but suffers from low *specificity* (i.e., performs poorly in identifying *Healthy* cases).
+The performance measures (in the bottom panel of **Figure 2**) show that this particular tree is somewhat biased: It has nearly perfect *sensitivity* (i.e., is good at identifying cases of *Disease*) but suffers from low *specificity* (i.e., performs poorly in identifying *Healthy* cases).
 Expressed in terms of its errors, `my_fft` incurs few misses at the expense of many false alarms.
-Although the *accuracy* of our custom tree still exceeds the data’s baseline by a fair amount, the FFTs in `heart_fft` (from above) strike a better balance.
+Although the *accuracy* of our custom tree still exceeds the data’s baseline by a fair amount, the FFTs in `heart_fft` (created above) strike a better balance.

 <!-- A range of options, rather than 1 optimum: -->